debortolithullio/NYC-Taxi-Trips/README.md

 The analysis was made using some python libraries.
 Install the dependencies from "requirements.txt" to get the correct versions.

+*Tip: You can create an virtual-env to not lose your actual versions, it could your other projects.
+You can see more about virtual-envs [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)*

 ```sh
 $ pip install -r requirements.txt
 ```

+## Using

+Now you can use our notebook trying to reproduce our results.
+Any doubts please contact me :)